theidiotmachine/WA1/README.md

 1. Structs, ptrs
     1. [x] structs - initial code
     1. [ ] union types are discriminated unions like Rust enums - yeah!
+        1. [ ] typescript lets us call members that are in all the types in the unions.
+This is very convenient, but hard here.
+Proposal: generate accessor functions for all union members, route to the appropriate type, insert that.
+Not free, but not terrible either.
     1. [ ] option is union T | null
         1. [ ] means map over a union is well understood, I guess
     1. opt: booleans are 1 bit in structs, 32 bits on the heap?